Polish passport

 A Polish passport (Polski paszport) is an international travel document issued to nationals of Poland, and may also serve as proof of Polish citizenship.
 Besides enabling the bearer to travel internationally and serving as indication of Polish citizenship, the passport facilitates the process of securing assistance from Polish consular officials abroad or other European Union member states in case a Polish consular is absent, if needed.

 Every Polish citizen is also a citizen of the European Union.
 The passport, along with the national identity card allows for free rights of movement and residence in any of the states of the European Union, European Economic Area and Switzerland.

-According to the 2024 edition of the Henley Passport Index, the Polish passport allows visa-free travel to 189 countries and, together with the United States, Canada, the Czech Republic and Hungary, is ranked 6th globally in terms of travel freedom.
+According to the 2026 edition of the Henley Passport Index, the Polish passport allows visa-free travel to 183 countries and, together Hungary, Malaysia, and the United Kingdom, is ranked 6th globally in terms of travel freedom.

 Issuance and validity

 The passports are issued by the Ministry of the Interior and applications are filed at Voivodeship offices which have a passport office, then are manufactured centrally at the Polish Security Printing Works (Polska Wytwórnia Papierów Wartościowych) in Warsaw.
 Passports issued since mid-2006 are of a biometric variety, and valid for ten years.
 The blue cover passports issued up until 2001 and burgundy-cover passports (issued up until 2006) remain valid until their stated expiry dates, however their lack of biometric features inherently means that they have slightly different visa restrictions for travel abroad as they are considered to have insufficient security features by some nations, such as Canada (allows visa-free access only for Polish citizens in possession of a biometric passport).

 Full Polish passports are issued for a period of ten years, whilst those issued to minors are valid up to an initial maximum of five years.

 Holders of passports issued before 13 April 1993 who seek to renew their passports require the additional document "Confirmation of Polish Citizenship" issued by their local provincial authority.

 Temporary passports are issued for a period of one year.